ChaosHour/mysql56-docker/README.md

 I switch my thinking and used Python to query a table that ProxySQL already uses to record all of the queries going through it.

 I thought surely it would record SET NAMES latin1 as well.
 Yes, Yes it does.
-I use that information, that is quried from the stats.stats_mysql_query_digest and write that to an output.sql that then is applied back to ProxySQL to in a sense, a non routable blackhole with the user to a hostgroup that does not exist.
+I use that information, that is queried from the stats.stats_mysql_query_digest and write that to an output.sql that then is applied back to ProxySQL to in a sense, a non routable blackhole with the user to a hostgroup that does not exist.

 ProxySQL Admin >SELECT * FROM stats.stats_mysql_query_digest WHERE digest_text LIKE '%SET NAMES latin1%'\G